bulldogDevLabs/meteor-squel/README.md

 # meteor-squel
-Meteor package for the squel js package for SQL

-## Description

-A Meteor smart package for the Squel JS package for working with SQL statements.
+A Meteor smart package for Squel node package.
+Utility for working with SQL statements.

 https://hiddentao.github.io/squel/